-If you're not already in town to see a University of Oklahoma sporting event, why not consider one.
-Sooners football is the biggest draw, of course, and everyone should check out Heisman Park to see the statues.
-But don't forget about basketball, both men's and women's, as well as all the other exciting OU sporting events.
+If you're not already in town to see a University of Oklahoma (OU) sporting event, it makes sense to consider one.
+Sooners football is the biggest draw: The successful team has been playing since 1895.
+Sports fans should check out Heisman Park to see the statues honoring each of the university's Heisman Trophy winners.

-The Sam Noble Oklahoma Museum of Natural History on the University of Oklahoma campus is not just one of the top things to do in Norman; it's one of the best in all of Oklahoma City.
-Featuring seven galleries, interactive displays and fossils from Oklahoma and around the world, it boasts over six million items in twelve collection divisions and is one of the world's largest university-based natural history museums.
-The museum offers lectures, presentations, adult field trips, family nights out, children's programs and adult workshops.
+The Sam Noble Museum/Oklahoma's Museum of Natural History is not just one of the top things to do in Norman; it's one of the best in all of Oklahoma City and is one of the world's largest university-based natural history museums.
+Located on the University of Oklahoma campus, the museum features interactive displays and fossils from the state and around the world, as well as seven galleries.
+It also boasts over 6 million items in 12 collection divisions.
+The museum offers lectures, presentations, adult field trips, family nights out, children's programs, and adult workshops.

 AddressLake Thunderbird, Norman, OK 73026, USA

-Founded in 1936, the University of Oklahoma's Fred Jones Jr. Museum of Art is a beautiful facility that features several large collections of works in American, Native American, Asian, Contemporary and European art, as well as photography.
-Admission is always free.
-The museum boasts over 12,000 objects in its permanent collections, as well as educational tours and programs for students and non-students alike.
+Founded in 1936, the University of Oklahoma's Fred Jones Jr. Museum of Art is a beautiful facility that features several large collections of works in American, Native American, Asian, Contemporary, and European art, as well as photography.
+The museum boasts over 20,000 objects in its permanent collections, as well as educational tours and programs for students and non-students alike.

-Andy Alligator's Fun Park in Norman is great for those kid's birthday parties, but it's also a fun thing to do for us "kids" of all ages.
-Have a blast on the go-karts, mini-golf, bumper cars or bumper boats, try the rock-climbing, batting cages or bowling, or just play video games and snack on pizza or subs from the cafe.
-In 2012, the facility added a water park as well.
-On nearly five acres, it includes a 45-foot tall, four-lane racer slide, a 400-foot tube slide, a long lazy river, water play structures and a splash zone for the little kids.
+Andy Alligator's Fun Park in between Norman and Moore is great for those kid's birthday parties, but it's also a fun thing for us "kids" of all ages.
+Have a blast on the go-karts, Gator Golf, or bumper cars.
+You can also try the rock-climbing, batting cages, bowling, or just play video games and snack on pizza or something else from the two eateries.